-Appendix 1 shows the strategy implementation plan specific to BNFB project.
-The strategy plan will be implemented through coalitions and collaboration with institutions in related food and nutrition arenas to enable the alignment of their current and ongoing efforts with those on biofortification.
+Appendix 1 shows the strategy implementation plan.
+The strategy will be implemented through coalitions and collaboration with institutions in related food and nutrition arenas to enable the alignment of their current and ongoing efforts with those on biofortification.
 Additionally, BNFB will work through champions and advocates of biofortification in identified institutions who will help build or improve its synergy with partners and sustainability during and after its existence.
-The broad strategies identified to scale-up biofortification in Tanzania by 2010 include the following:
+The strategies identified to achieve the objectives include the following: